-Midnight black stems and Miss Havisham-eque beauty of blue flowers fading to vintage cream-splashed green are a carbon dated reminder of summer just passed.
+Midnight black stems and Miss Havisham splashed green are a carbon dated reminder of summer just passed.
+These are eque beauty of blue flowers fading to vintage cream.
 Partial shade to partial sun.
 Up to 5′ tall and wide.
 Zone: 4 – 9

-Blooms into fall with unearthly-perfect, ghostly-white unfurling flowers that gleam in moonlight and ooze a bewitching, thick, hot sweetness into the night air.
+Blooms into fall with unearthly-perfect, ghostly-white unfurling flowers.
+These gleam in moonlight and ooze a bewitching, thick, hot sweetness into the night air.
 Traditionally used in love potions.
 ‘Nuff said.
 Partial to full sun.
 Up to 5′ tall, 3’ wide.
 Zone: 8 – 11

-Any plant named “Cryptomeria” is bound to make the list, but this particular one has a catawampus branching habit that looks rather spooky in moonlight.
+Any plant named "Cryptomeria" is bound to make the list.
+However, this particular one has a catawampus branching habit that looks rather spooky in moonlight.
 Partial to full sun.
 Up to 7′ tall, 4′ wide; ultimately 10′ tall.
 Zone: 5 – 9

 Hellebores were once considered a weapon against witches, evil spirits, and madness.
 Okay, then!
 Won’t flower till winter, but smoky sawtooth-edge foliage has a distinctively dark vibe.
 Full shade to partial sun.
 Zone: 5 – 9

-Erect canes make it easy to pick the berries but when the fun is done, what remains is a twisty bramble with some pretty wicked thorny canes (gothically good when wrapped around a pumpkin).
+Erect canes make it easy to pick the berries.
+When the fun is done, what remains is a twisty bramble with some pretty wicked thorny canes.
+(Gothically good when wrapped around a pumpkin).
 Full sun.
 Up to 8′ tall, 6′ wide.
 Zone: 4 – 8

 The sudden kinetic “what was that?” movement set off by the slightest midnight breeze.
 The papery sound of the rustling leaves.
 Grasses in fall have a gorgeous albeit edgy beauty all their own.
 Full sun.
 Up to 8′ tall, 5′ wide.
 Zone: 5 – 9